Most of us spend a lot of our lives avoiding pregnancy, so how do we prepare for pregnancy?

 In addition to changes in diet, supplementation before pregnancy is crucial.
 Even the most well-rounded diet leaves gaps in nutrition caused by a lack of absorption.
 As per my midwife’s recommendation, I began taking a whole-foods based prenatal vitamin, in addition to some other supportive supplements, before becoming pregnant.

-Here are the pre-pregnancy supplements I used to help my body prepare:
+Here are the pre-pregnancy supplements I used to help my body prepare for pregnancy:

 - Garden of Life Organic Prenatal (I continue to use this throughout my pregnancy)

 - Klaire Labs Complete Probiotic (25 billion CFU blend)